Wyoming is lifting its mask mandate. We answered a few questions about the change.

 How is Wyoming handling the pandemic?

 Officials are generally optimistic about the state’s direction in limiting the amount of COVID-19 here.
-Twenty-two people were hospitalized for the virus statewide Sunday, down from the peak of nearly 250, according to Wyoming Department of Health data.
-There were just over 500 active total infections Friday across Wyoming, down from the nearly 12,000 active cases in late November.
+Eighteen people were hospitalized for the virus statewide Friday, down from the peak of nearly 250, according to Wyoming Department of Health data.
+There were fewer than 500 active total infections Friday across Wyoming, down from the nearly 12,000 active cases in late November.

 How many people in Wyoming have been vaccinated?

-More than 100,000 Wyomingites have received at least one COVID-19 vaccine.
-Nearly 60,000 people have been fully inoculated against the novel coronavirus in the state.
+More than 114,000 Wyomingites have received at least one COVID-19 vaccine.
+More than 70,000 people in the state have received two vaccine doses.

-Officials don’t know exactly when supply will pick up in the state, but President Joe Biden has said there will be enough vaccines in the U.S. to vaccinate any resident who wants a shot by this summer.
+Officials don’t know exactly when supply will pick up in the state, but federal officials are hopeful any willing adult will be able to receive a COVID-19 vaccine by the end of May.

 Most counties are still in phase 1b of vaccination, which includes residents 65 and older, residents with certain health conditions and employees in a number of front-line industries.